redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 The Undercloud image on the instack virtual machine is a minimal install of Fedora 20 with yum-utils and net-tools installed.
 This section will walk you through installing the instack-undercloud package and then running instack to apply packages.

-1. Enable the openstack-m repository
+1. Enable the rdo-icehouse repository

 `  sudo yum install -y `[`http://rdo.fedorapeople.org/openstack-icehouse/rdo-release-icehouse.rpm`](http://rdo.fedorapeople.org/openstack-icehouse/rdo-release-icehouse.rpm)